Differences and Discrepancies in the Old Testament

 But the king took the two sons of Rizpah the daughter of Aiah, whom she bare unto Saul, Armoni and Mephibosheth; and the five sons of Michal the daughter of Saul, whom she brought up (Heb. yâlad) for Adriel the son of Barzillai the Meholathite: (2 Samuel 21:8 KJV)

-I do not believe that, as some suggest and as the King James version has translated it, 2 Samuel 21:8 could be taken to mean that Michal 'brought up' the five sons of her sister Merab.
-Yâlad, the Hebrew word used occurs just over 400 times in the Old Testament and not once, that I could find, does it mean anything else that giving birth to.
+I do not believe that as some suggest and as the King James version has translated it, 2 Samuel 21:8 could mean that Michal 'brought up' the five sons of her sister Merab.
+Yâlad, the Hebrew word used occurs just over 400 times in the Old Testament and not once (that I could find) does it mean anything else that giving birth to.

 Judging An Ancient Book By Modern Standards